ServeUp-Inc/emailog/README.md

 ## Development

 Development is facilicated by [Nix](https://nixos.org/).
 Entering the development environment can be done using the following command.
 All the required tools for development will be available within the Nix shell.
 Note that, this repository makes use of [Nix Flakes](https://nixos.wiki/wiki/Flakes) and as such will require that Flakes are enabled.

+To increase the ergonomics of working with the project, this repository also makes use of [direnv](https://direnv.net/); the effect of this is such that your terminal environment is loaded automically from the nix flake description as soon as one changes into the repository directory.
+Note that unlike the rest of the development dependencies for this project, [direnv](https://direnv.net/) needs to be installed globally for this to work.
 ```bash
 nix develop
 ```